Fugazi: Side projects and related work

 In July 2011, Minneapolis based record label Doomtree released an album of mash-ups between Fugazi and east coast veteran rap crew the Wu-Tang Clan.
-The album is titled 13 Chambers, group name Wugazi.
+The album is titled 13 Chambers and the group's name is Wugazi.
 However, Fugazi itself did not have any involvement with the release.
 Bassist Joe Lally was asked about his thoughts on the Wugazi release, and stated "I think they could've found better Fugazi pieces to sample with Wu-Tang guys rapping on it.
 I mean, it's enjoyable, and I do appreciate it for the fact that somebody enjoys our music enough to bring it into that.
 But, you know, I don't know.
 I guess I should shut up, because I suppose I'm about to run into these people at the Fun Fun Fun Fest festival and talk to them.
 But I'm afraid that is my opinion on it.
 It's like, get better samples of our stuff, do better work."

 In October 2012, Chris Lawhorn released Fugazi Edits.
 The album includes 22 instrumental tracks, which sample 100 songs from Fugazi's discography.
-As in other cases, the band had no involvement in the production.
-But, the album was authorized for release by MacKaye, with the proceeds going to charity.
+As in other cases, the band had no involvement in the album's production, but it was authorized for release by MacKaye, with the proceeds going to charity.

+In 2013, Brendan Canty released a collaborative album along Rich Morel under the name Deathfix and toured briefly from 2012 to 2014.
 In 2016, Canty and Lally joined with guitarist Anthony Pirog to form the Messthetics, Canty and Lally's first project together since Fugazi's hiatus.

-In March 2018, the Messthetics released their self-titled debut album and embarked upon a tour of the US and Japan.
+In March 2018, the Messthetics released their self-titled debut album and embarked upon a tour in the US and Japan.
 The band toured further and released a second album entitled Anthropocosmic Nest in 2019.

 In 2018, Ian MacKaye, Amy Farina and Joe Lally debuted a new band.
 In February 2020, it was announced that the band, now called Coriky, would release their first album on March 27, 2020.
 The debut single, "Clean Kill", was released on February 11, 2020.
 The band previewed their album at a free show in D.C.'s St. Stephen and the Incarnation Episcopal Church on February 22, 2020.
-Due to the COVID-19 pandemic, the release of Coriky was delayed to June 12, 2020, in part to accommodate independent record stores closed due to the pandemic.
-Upon release the record was favorable reviewed in a few publications; often drawing comparisons and contrasts with MacKaye and Farina's other band the Evens, as well as Fugazi.
+Due to the COVID-19 pandemic, the release of Coriky's self-titled album was delayed to June 12, 2020, in part to accommodate independent record stores closed due to the pandemic.
+Upon release the record was favorably reviewed in a few publications; often drawing comparisons and contrasts with MacKaye and Farina's other band the Evens, as well as Fugazi.